Reference Points, Risk-Taking Behavior, and Competitive Outcomes in Sequential Settings: Data

-The above sequential game structure in which each player does not know the subsequent attempts and outcomes provides exogenous variations to the choice of the attempt weight and the success of lifting the attempt weight, which is analogous to the lottery choice and realized gain of the lottery.
-We focus on the moves of the closest rivals to each lifter, that is, his lower rank and higher rank rival lifters, which are critical to finalize his rank in the competition.
+The above sequential game structure, in which each lifter does not know subsequent attempts and outcomes, provides exogenous variation in both attempt-weight choice and lifting success, analogous to lottery choice and realized payoff.
+We focus on the moves of the closest rivals to each lifter, namely the immediately lower- and higher-ranked rivals, which are critical for determining the final rank in the competition.

-\paragraph{The choice of attempt weight} In the choice of attempt weight at the second attempt, first, each lifter knows the first attempt outcome and the second attempt weight of his one lower rank rival.
-These are uncorrelated with the lifter's unobservable characteristics, such as his body condition on the competition date, because the rival declares his second attempt weight before observing the outcome of the lifter's second attempt, which---if observable---could serve as a proxy for the lifter's condition.
-The exogenous pressure affects the risk of being turned around by one lower rank rival, that is, the risk of loss.
-Second, each lifter expects the second attempt weight of his one higher rank rival, although this value is not yet observed.
-We assume that each lifter can make a prediction of a higher-ranked rival's action based on information about the rival's past attempts and a rich set of covariates.\footnote{The assumption is supported from our data in Section \ref{sec:expected_rival_attempt_weight}.
+\paragraph{The choice of attempt weight} For second-attempt weight choice, each lifter observes the first-attempt outcome and the second-attempt weight of the immediately lower-ranked rival.
+These are uncorrelated with the lifter's unobservable characteristics, such as body condition on the competition date, because the rival declares the second-attempt weight before observing the outcome of the focal lifter's second attempt, which---if observable---could serve as a proxy for the focal lifter's condition.
+The exogenous pressure affects the risk of being overtaken by the lower-ranked rival, that is, the risk of loss.
+Second, each lifter forms an expectation about the second-attempt weight of the immediately higher-ranked rival, although this value is not yet observed.
+We assume that each lifter can predict a higher-ranked rival's action based on information about the rival's past attempts and a rich set of covariates.\footnote{The assumption is supported by our data in Section \ref{sec:expected_rival_attempt_weight}.
 Strategic reasoning in intermediate weight selections is also inherently limited, as each subsequent attempt must exceed the current attempt.
 While incorporating dynamic and strategic considerations is theoretically appealing, doing so introduces significant complexity and falls beyond the scope of our empirical analysis.} Because these predictions are based solely on observable characteristics, they are independent of the lifter's own unobserved factors, such as temporary performance conditions.
-As the first attempt weight of his one higher rank rival is heavier than his current best weight, it is more difficult to turn around the rival.
-The exogenous pressure affects the risk of challenging turning around his one higher rank rival, that is, the risk of gain.
+Because the first-attempt weight of the higher-ranked rival is heavier than the focal lifter's current best weight, overtaking that rival is more difficult.
+The exogenous pressure affects the challenge of overtaking the higher-ranked rival, that is, the risk of gain.